AlexIoannides/dev-setup/README.md

 # Personal Developer Setup

-A single repository for storing all configuration relating to developer workspaces, tools, etc. The bulk of this information will be encoded as Docker images.
+A single repository for storing all configuration relating to developer workspaces, tools, etc. The bulk of this information will be encoded as Docker images, but will also include IDE settings and suchlike.